Latin Catholics of Malabar: Subgroups

 The Latin Catholics of Kerala form a multi-ethnic religious community with members of different castes and origins.
 Majority of the Latin Catholics were converts by the Portuguese Padroado missionaries in India.
-Many backward Hindus especially Ezhavars, Nadars, Viswakarmas, Vellala/Vilakkithala Nairs, along with the various fishing community castes like Mukkuvars, Arayans, Valans and Dheevars were converted to Christianity after the 15th century by Portuguese missionaries in Kerala.
+Many backward Hindus especially Ezhavars, Nadars, Viswakarmas, Vilakkithala Nairs, along with the various fishing community castes like Mukkuvars, Arayans, Valans and Dheevars were converted to Christianity after the 15th century by Portuguese missionaries in Kerala.
 Many Saint Thomas Syrian Christian families also joined the Latin Church, especially in Cochin and Quilon.

-The Roman Catholics of Latin rite, also called Latinites (Latinkar), are to be distinguished from the Syro-Romans, viz. the Roman Catholics of Syrian rite.
+The Roman Catholics of Latin rite, also called Latinites (Latinkar), are to be distinguished from the Syro-Malabar Catholics, viz. the Eastern Catholics of Syrian rite.
 The Latin Catholics consists of several subgroups which trace different origins.
 According to their traditional division, attested from the 18th century onwards, the Anjoottikkar (the 'Five hundred'), Ezhunnoottikkar (the 'Seven hundred') and Munnoottikkar (the 'Three hundred') are significant among these groups.
 Each of the groups claim superior origins and social status over the others.
 Bitter divisions and mutual animosity between these groups have often led to creation of overlapping boundaries of dioceses which tend to be dominated by one group or the other.

 The Anjuttikkar/Anjoottikkar consists of the various fishing communities like Mukkuvars, Dheevars, Paravars, Valans and Arayans, who were differentiated from the other groups.
 The Anjuttikkar (fishing community) forms 45% of the Latin Catholic community of Kerala.
 Mainly focused in the coastal regions of Thiruvananthapuram, Kollam, Alappuzha and Ernakulam districts.
 The Anjuttikkar who reside in the Ernakulam district are known as Kochikkar and those who reside in the districts of Alappuzha, Kollam and Thiruvananthapuram are known as Kollamkar.

 The second, main, subgroup known as Ezhunoottikkar/Ezhunuttikkar hailed from the various castes like Ezhavas, Thiyyas, Vishwakarmas and a few lower subcastes of the Nairs.
 The lower strata of the Ezhunoottikkar consists of the untouchable castes like Pulayar and Parayar.
 According to legend, the Ezhunoottikkar are descendants of seven hundred Latinized soldiers of the Kingdom of Cochin who were converted by the Portuguese for leading a battle against the Zamorin of Calicut (Samoothiri).